If you’re planning a wonderful winter wedding there’s still time to add some of these on-trend touches to your day…

 This winter, why not go down the minimal route with your cake?
 It doesn’t need to be huge to wow your guests – a simple tiered bake with dripped icing and dried fruit décor can be elegant and just as effective.
 Just make sure to have trays of cake backstage so that all your guests can enjoy some!

 It may at first seem basic to display your seating plan on a blackboard, but there are many options to make it look extraordinary.
-Think of hiring a chalkboard artist that can personalise the board with illustrations and calligraphy.
 You can also wrap the borders in foliage or flowers or display it on an easel, whatever you prefer.